Holic75/KingmakerRebalance/README.md

 - Flamedancer bard receives Song of the Fiery Gaze at level 3, he receives Fire Break Fire Dance at level 6 as per pnp rules,
 - Versatile performance works closer to pnp: bards can either receive a number of ranks equal to 1/2 bard level in specific skill for free and use charisma as skill stat, or choose martial performance or a masterpiece,
 - Archaelogist receives rogue talents at level 4, 8, 12, 16 and 20,
-- Polymorphs and size changes are no longer stackable.
+- Polymorphs and size changes are no longer stackable,
+- Monks can now stagger opponents at level 12, blind at level 16 and paralyze at level 20 with stunning fists.

 Original game bug fixes:
 - Vital Strike now takes standard action and extra damage dice are no longer multplied on critical hits,